OMEPRAZOLE

 Drug Warnings

 OMEPRAZOLE should not be given to the patient suffering from Clostridium difficile-associated diarrhoea.
-OMEPRAZOLE is safe for pregnant and breastfeeding mothers but should be taken only after consulting a doctor.
-Tell your doctor if you have stomach or intestinal cancer, liver problem, are allergic to OMEPRAZOLE or will have an endoscopy in the future.
+Consult the doctor if you are pregnant or breastfeeding.
+Tell your doctor if you have stomach or intestinal cancer, liver problems, are allergic to OMEPRAZOLE or will have an endoscopy in the future.
 Ask your doctor if you should stop taking OMEPRAZOLE a few weeks before your endoscopy as it may hide some of the problems that would be spotted during an endoscopy.
 Prolonged use of OMEPRAZOLE may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist or spine due to loss of magnesium.
 Avoid using OMEPRAZOLE with St John’s Wort (plant-based antidepressant), rifampin (antibiotic) and methotrexate (anti-cancer and anti-arthritis medicine) due to the severe drug interaction.

 Drug Interactions